corda/corda/docs/source/running-the-demos.rst

 - For the Big Corporation node: localhost / port 10009 / username bigCorpUser / password test

 See https://docs.corda.net/node-explorer.html for further details on usage.

+The Bank of Corda sample also supports issuance and payment as separate actions for testing purposes, using the Gradle tasks "runRPCCashIssue" and "runRPCCashPay" respectively.

 .. _simm-demo: